Faculty Employment Opportunities

 Qualifications:

-Minimum master’s degree in nursing; earned or pursuing doctorate in nursing or terminal degree preferred.
+Minimum master’s degree in nursing; earned or pursuing a doctorate in nursing or terminal degree preferred.
 Experience in student assessment and evaluation preferred but will mentor novice faculty.
 Current unencumbered registered nurse (RN) licensure for professional practice with the Louisiana State Board of Nursing.

 The successful candidate will acknowledge a life calling to liberal arts education at a University with the following mission: Louisiana Christian University is a Christ-centered community committed to Academic Excellence where students are equipped for Lives of Learning, Leading, and Serving.”